xizhonghua/cs675/CAN/README.md

 ```

 #### Start RMI Registry
-On the machine you want to start the peer, run the following script first to start registry
+On the machine you want to start peers, run the following script first to start registry
 ```bash
 ./stop_registry.sh
 ./start_registry.sh